 8. Sukiyaki すき焼き

 Sukiyaki is a classic Japanese one-pot dish of thinly sliced beef, vegetables, tofu, and shirataki yam noodles simmered in a sweet and savoury sukiyaki sauce, or ‘warishita’, in Japanese.
-It’s great for those colder days when you need to warm up after a day out exploring Tokyo, but it’s served all year round.
+It’s great for those colder days when you need to warm up after a day out exploring Japan, but it’s served all year round.

 9. Yakiniku 焼肉

 Yakiniku (Japanese BBQ) is a unique dining experience where people grill their meats on their own tables.
 You will find a great selection of meat, vegetables, and savoury dipping sauce laid out in front of the table.
-It’s a must-try food in Tokyo!
+It’s a must-try food in Japan!

 10. Taiyaki 鯛焼き